-Depending on the price point it’s possible the goal is to attract people to your website and convert them to become customers without ever needing to speak to the sales department; if indeed the department exists.
-For that reason, the focus will probably be on accelerating a customers journey, from the moment someone lands on your website (or social media platform) to the instant they make a purchase.
+Depending on the price point, the marketing effort is to attract the target audience to your website and convert them to become customers without ever needing to speak to the sales department; if indeed the department exists.
+For that reason, the focus will probably be on accelerating a customer’s journey, from when someone lands on your website (or social media platform) to the instant they make a purchase.

 Digital Marketing – the Benefit?

 Digital marketing allows marketers to see real-time results.
-With traditional channels such as newspaper adverts, it’s difficult to estimate how many people viewed a particular page, and even if they did, did they pay attention to the advert.
+It isn’t easy to estimate how many people viewed a particular page with traditional channels such as newspaper adverts.
+Even if they did, did they pay attention to the advert?
 There’s no absolute way of knowing if an advert was successful for any sales.
-As John Wanamaker is credited with saying “Half the money I spend on advertising is wasted; the trouble is I don’t know which half”.
+As John Wanamaker is credited with saying, “Half the money I spend on advertising is wasted; the trouble is I don’t know which half”.

-You can see the exact number of users (new and returning) visiting website pages, which device they’re using, when they visited, where they are in the world, in real time, and for free, by using Google Analytics.
+Measuring a digital marketing campaign’s Return on Investment (ROI) is possible.
 This data helps prioritise actions and investments based on actual and accurate data.
+For example, you can see the exact number of users (new and returning) visiting website pages, which device they’re using, when they visited, where they are in the world, in real-time, and for free, by using Google Analytics.

 What Types of Content Should be Created?

-It depends on audience needs, and that is different for all organisations and at the various stages of the buying journey.
-Ideally, start by creating buyer personas (Hubspot provide free persona development) to identify what your audience’s pains and gains are concerning the organisation.
+It depends on audience needs, which are different for all organisations and at the various stages of the buying journey.
+Ideally, start by creating buyer personas (Hubspot provides a free persona development) to identify your audience’s pains and gains concerning the organisation.
 On a basic level, online content should aim to help them avoid the Pains and reach the Gains (goals).

 To understand the pains and gains, we suggest using a Value Proposition Canvas developed by Strategizer.

-In terms of the intended application of content, there are a lot of different things to try.
+There are many different things to try regarding the intended application of content.
 Here are some options we’d recommend, based on RACE, a model which looks at each stage of a buyer’s journey:

-Reach builds brand awareness of the organisation, products and services to drive traffic to the different web presences such as a website or social media.
+Reach builds brand awareness of the organisation, products and services to drive traffic to different web presences such as websites or social media.